A Powerful Time Management Strategy – The Time Budget

 Yearly Tasks

 • Yearly Tasks.
-Here I have a lot of “life maintenance” type of stuff.
+Here we have a lot of “life maintenance” type of stuff.
 I just round it up.

 • Annual and biannual checkups.
 20 hours (doctor, vision, dentist)